 The aroma alone tells you this is something special, a complex blend of familiar and surprising scents that pull you in.
 The first sip confirms it, with layers of flavor that unfold on your palate, shifting from sweet to spicy to herbal.
 It’s a style that invites you to slow down, pay attention, and savor every note.
 Whether you’re a seasoned bourbon drinker or just starting to explore the world of whiskey, this unique finish offers a rewarding and memorable tasting journey.
 It’s a testament to how a little bit of rule-breaking can lead to something truly exceptional.
 Let’s break down exactly what you can anticipate from this incredible spirit.

-Key Tasting Notes and Aromas
+Breaking Down the Tasting Notes and Aromas

 When you first bring the glass to your nose, get ready for a delightful greeting.
 You’ll likely pick up delicate notes of spice and anise, classic calling cards of a high-rye mash bill.
 But then, the tequila barrel finish makes its entrance.
 Swirl the glass gently and you’ll find hints of earthy agave weaving through, followed by bright citrus and grapefruit.
 On the palate, this complexity continues.
 The initial sip might reveal a subtle smokiness, a touch of tobacco, and the warmth of nutmeg.
 It’s a layered and inviting profile that sets the stage for the full flavor experience.
 Our own Mary Dowling Tequila Barrel Bourbon perfectly showcases this intricate dance of aromas and initial tastes.

-Unpacking the Spice, Citrus, and Herbal Notes
+Exploring the Spice, Citrus, and Herbal Flavors

 So, where does all that flavor come from?
 High-rye bourbons are known for being wonderfully bold and complex.
 The corn in the mash bill provides that classic bourbon sweetness, but the higher percentage of rye grain introduces a distinct, peppery spice that gives the whiskey its backbone.
 This creates a robust and layered foundation.
 When the tequila finish is added, it doesn’t overpower the bourbon; it complements it.
 The citrus and herbal notes from the agave cut through the richness, adding a bright, zesty character that balances the rye spice.
 It’s this interplay between the grain and the barrel finish that makes each sip so dynamic and interesting.